a-ruivo/portfolio/README.md

 **PostgreSQL** is a free and open-source relational database management system known for its reliability, extensibility, and full compliance with SQL standards.

+Adjustments necessary to enable remote access to your PostgreSQL instance on EC2:
+- Enabled external listening Updated postgresql.conf by setting: listen_addresses = '*' (remove "#")
+- Allowed external connections Edited pg_hba.conf to add: host all all 0.0.0.0/0 md5
+- Restarted PostgreSQL Applied config changes by restarting the PostgreSQL service.
+- Opened firewall access Ensured EC2's Security Group allows inbound traffic on port 5432 from your IP or all IPs (for testing).
+- Verified PostgreSQL is running and listening externally Used netstat to confirm it's listening on 0.0.0.0:5432.
+- Corrected credentials and connection IP Fixed host IP and confirmed that the database, user, and permissions were properly set.

 - Install PostgreSQL:
   ```bash
   sudo apt update